-Disable Serial Port Available on Channel 1 settings only.
-When selected, disables communication through the serial port. disables communication through the serial port. t Settings Protocol Select the protocol type from the pull down menu for the selected channel.
+Protocol Select the protocol type from the pull down menu for the selected channel.
 RS-422/485 4-wire and RS-485 2-wire options are available on the WiPort-485 only.
-Flow Control Flow control manages data flow between devices in a network to ensure it is processed efficiently.
+Flow Control Flow control manages data flow between devices in a networ to ensure it is processed efficiently.
 Too much data arriving before a device is prepared to manage it causes lost or retransmitted data.
-Baud Rate The unit and attached serial device, such as a modem, must agree on a speed or baud rate to use for the serial connectic Valid baud rates are 300, 600, 1200, 2400, 4800, 9600 (default), 19200, 38400, 57600, 115200, 230400, 460800, or 921600.
+Baud Rate The unit and attached serial device, such as a modem, must agree on a speed or baud rate to use for the serial connection Valid baud rates are 300, 600, 1200, 2400, 4800, 9600 (default), 19200, 38400, 57600, 115200, 230400, 460800, or 921600.
 Data Bits Indicates the number of bits in a transmitted data package.
 Parity Checks for the parity bit.
 The default is None .
 Stop Bits The stop bit follows the data and parity bits in serial communication.
-It indicates the end of transmission. ck Control Enable Packing Select the checkbox to enable packing on the WiPort.
+It indicates the end of transmission.

+Select the checkbox to enable packing on the WiPort.
 Two firmware-selectable packing algorithms define how and when packets are sent to the network.
-The standard algorithm is optimized for applications in which the unit is used in a loc environment, allowing for very small delays for single characters, while keeping the packet count low.
+The standard algorithm is optimized for applications in which the unit is used in a local environment allowing for very small delays for single communication through the serial port.

+Available on Channel 1 settings only.
+When selected, disables characters, while keeping the packet count low.
 The alternate packing algorithm minimizes the packet count on the network and is especially useful in applications in a routed Wide Area Network (WAN).
 Adjusting parameters in this mode can economize the network data stream.
 Idle Gap Time Select the maximum time for inactivity.
-The default time is 1 milliseconds.
+The default time is 12 milliseconds.
 Match 2 Byte Sequence Use to indicate the end of a series of data to be sent as one group.
 The sequence must occur sequentially to indicate to the WiPort end of the data collection.
 Match Bytes Use to indicate the end of a series of data to be sent as one group.
 Set this value to 00 if specific functions are not needed.
 Send Frame Only After the detection of the byte sequence, indicates whether to send the data frame or the entire buffer.
 Select True to send only the data frame.
-Send Trailing Bytes Select the number of bytes to send after the end-of-sequenc characters. sh Input Buffer (Serial t o Network) With Active Connect Select Yes to clear the input buffer with a connection that is with Active Connect initiated from the device to the network.
+Send Trailing Bytes Select the number of bytes to send after the end-of-sequence characters.

+Flush Input Buffer (Serial to Network)

+With Active Connect Select Yes to clear the input buffer with a connection that is initiated from the device to the network.
 With Passive Connect Select Yes to clear the input buffer with a connection initiated from the network to the device.
 At Time of Disconnect Select Yes to clear the input buffer when the network connection to or from the device is disconnected.